MisterCheezeCake/ChatTriggers-Modules/README.md

 # ChatTriggers-Modules
 Holds the code for my ChatTriggers modules.
-A lot of them are to small to warrant their own Repo
+A lot of them are too small to warrant their own Repo